Spooky Fun This Halloween!

 Trick or Treating

 Last but not least, classic Halloween fun usually involves traipsing the local neighbourhood and picking up some treats!
+In these strange times, this is probably something that many of us can’t do or don’t want to do but if you are planning on going out please do so safely and follow the guidance for your Tier.
 If you’re worried about safety, make sure you or another adult accompany the kids (standing a few feet away of course, so as not to cramp their spooky style!).

 A word of advice when out trick or treating – make sure the children understand not to be too serious about the whole ‘trick’ part of this.
 There are a lot of people who really do get intimidated at Halloween and won’t answer their door, so encourage the children to understand this, and swiftly move on to the next house with no tricks in store!